gabeklein/expressive-mvc/README.md

 <!-- <sup><a href="https://codesandbox.io/s/example-constructor-params-22lqu">View in CodeSandbox</a></sup> -->

 <br/>

+### ✅ Level 1 Clear!

 <br/>

 <h1 id="managing-section">Managing your state</h1>

 So far, all of our example controllers have been passive.
-Let's spice things up by controlling state from within the controller itself.
+Let's give our controller a bigger roll by pushing updates without user interaction.

 Because state is just a fancy class, we can do whatever we want to values, whenever.
-We handle logic and `Controller` handles the rest.
+We handle the logic and `Controller` handles the rest.

-However, here are a few of the concrete ways to smarten up your controllers.<br/><br/>
+Here are a few concrete ways to smarten up your controllers:<br/><br/>

 <h2 id="concept-lifecycle">Lifecycle methods</h2>